-Tideway currently has one sustainability linked loan which includes the agreed sustainable KPI which is the meeting of at least 85 per cent of the live Legacy commitments.
+Tideway currently has one sustainability linked facility which includes the agreed sustainable KPI which is the meeting of at least 85% of the live Legacy commitments.
 The credit margin on the facility is reduced if the performance target is met.